Important: #105310 - Create CHAR and BINARY as fixed-length columns

 Copied!

-Additional ExpressionBuilder methods can be used to ensure same behaviour on all platforms:
+Additional ExpressionBuilder methods can be used to ensure consistent behaviour across all supported platforms:

 • \TYPO3\CMS\Core\Database\Query\Expression\ExpressionBuilder::trim()